xiadaorobinhood/Report-API/Cloudmobi_Report_API_V2_en.md

 |    day     | string |  date  |

-### The Interface of Country Report
+The Interface of Country Report
-> While dimension=slot，We provide the interface of country
+===

-> The parameter will be different depends on your slot category。
+* The parameter will be different depends on your slot category。
-> The interface of country report will show all the country on each slot。
+* The interface of country report will show all the country on each slot。
 >

 a、normal slot